kshawkat/WindowsThemeSwitcher/ReadMe.md

 - Uses the [Sunrise-Sunset API](https://sunrise-sunset.org/) for time data.
 - Inspired by the need for seamless theme switching without Explorer restarts.

+⭐ Star the repo if it helps!
+Contributions welcome via pull requests.
+Questions?
+[Open an issue](https://github.com/kshawkat/WindowsThemeSwitcher).